29 Aug, 2024

 Does DEIB Need a Reset?

-Take-aways from the Elevate Team Impact Roundtable
+Takeaways from the Elevate Team Impact Roundtable with Janine Ting Jansen

 As part of LEAD3R’s Elevate Team Impact Roundtable series, we gathered a diverse group of practitioners and advocates passionate about advancing Diversity, Equity, Inclusion, and Belonging (DEIB) in the workplace and beyond.
 The conversation was rich and insightful, and reinforced the importance of creating spaces for open dialogue.
 DEIB is highly nuanced and discussions around it can be provocative and emotionally charged.
 The discussion brought forth some honest and very personal workplace experiences – some uplifting and others that left the group saying, “we need to do more.”